giovaniortolani/google-tag-linker/README.md

 Hola!
 Olá!
 This is a **JavaScript** library that provided the needed functionality for creating a `linkerParam` for Google Analytics 4 (**_`Google Tag`_**, **_`GTAG`_**).
 I
 It also works for any other analytics/marketing tools.

-At the time of publishing this library Google doesn't offer any "documented" way of generating this value, making really hard to work with custom implementations, for example when needing to deal with iFrames or forms/links generated dynamically.
+At the time of publishing this library, Google doesn't offer any "documented" way of generating this value, making really hard to work with custom implementations, for example when needing to deal with iFrames or forms/links generated dynamically.

-The library is provided in the `AMD`, `UMD`, `IIFE` and `ESM` formats, all of them available in the `dist` folder.
+The library is provided in the `AMD`, `UMD`, `IIFE`, and `ESM` formats, all of them available in the `dist` folder.

 # How does Google Tag cross-domain work